hashgraph-online/hcs-improvement-proposals/hcs-5.md

 **Hashinals** are created on the Hedera Token Service, but inscribed on the Hedera Consensus Service through the means of a guarded registry [HCS-2].

 ### Metadata

 **Hashinals** are discovered through the `metadata` field on every new Serial Number minted onto tokens via the Hedera Token Service.
-The metadata field must use a valid HRL to reference the Topic ID in which an HCS-1 file is inscribed onto.
+The metadata field must use a valid HRL (Hedera Resource Locater) to reference the Topic ID in which an HCS-1 file is inscribed onto.

 The format of the field is as follows:
 `hcs://{hcsStandard}/{topicId}`